Dzennieva/Odin-recipes/README.md

 # Odin-recipes
-In this project, I will be using HTML to create the structure of Odin's recipes website.
+In this project, I will be using only HTML to create Odin recipes website.